Azure/Cilium-WireGuard-BugBash/README.md

 Ensure you check the **"Enable Cilium dataplane and network policy"** box on the **Networking** page.
 You can stick with the default settings for most other options.

+The Cilium WireGuard feature should work on ALL AKS versions!

 ---

 ### 2. Enable WireGuard